MarkSchofield/PSCMake/README.md

 sorts of useful metadata that makes it easier to build standard tooling around the build.
 This PowerShell module is one attempt at such tooling.

+The PSCMake PowerShell module supports;

+    1. configuring and building a CMake build,
+    2. generating a 'DGML'- or 'DOT'- file for a build,
+    3. invoking executable CMake build outputs.

-At the minute the PowerShell module simply surfaces the ability to configure and build using CMake.
-By leveraging the CMake file API, the module is able to offer tab-completion when specifying targets to build.
+By leveraging the CMake file API, the module is able to offer tab-completion for presets, configurations and targets, and can implicitly scope the build based on the current working directory.

 [![build status](https://github.com/MarkSchofield/PSCMake/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/MarkSchofield/PSCMake/actions/workflows/ci.yaml?query=branch%3Amain)